maguirr4-uo/MealPlanner/README.md

 ## Authors

-Antonio Silva Paucar, Lindsay Marean, Bria Gray, Max Aguirre
+Max Aguirre, Antonio Silva Paucar, Lindsay Marean, Bria Gray

+## Disclaimer

+This project is a forked copy from another repository that I worked on at the University of Oregon in Fall 2020.

+In its current state, it makes use of a database that a different author has set up.
+I advise not using this app until I can set up my own

+~ Max Aguirre

 ## Description